kundyz/Citi-Bike-Analytics/README.md

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)
 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
+* Today, what is the gender breakdown of active participants (Male v.
+Female)?